pandastrail/wordcloud/README.md

 ## Description
 When looking for open positions, the online source to go is the website jobs.ch in the german part of Switzerland.
 To play a bit with web scraping, text parsing and data visualization I wanted to create a wordcloud from the text in open job positions that were found giving a keyword on the search field of the website.

-After looking at the HTML and CSS elements using the amazing Chrome inspector I found really quick where were the links needed to parse and retrive the relevant text.
+After looking at the HTML and CSS elements using the amazing Chrome inspector I found really quick where were the links needed to parse and retrieve the relevant text.
 That usually reflects a well structured website, easy to inspect and debug.
 After writing down a simple strategy it was just a matter of setting up the loops and transforming strings.

 ## Requirements
 Everything is done with the well-known Python modules [requests](https://docs.python.org/3/library/urllib.request.html), [beutifulsoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/), [regex](https://docs.python.org/3/library/re.html) [wordcloud](https://github.com/amueller/word_cloud) and [matplotlib](https://matplotlib.org/), inside a [Jupyter Lab notebook](https://github.com/jupyterlab/jupyterlab).